Skip to content

 Maya Fridman, a Russian cellist has – since the war started on 24 February 2022 – worked almost non-stop to support the Ukrainian people.
 She has collected hundreds of thousands of euros through her benefit concerts.
 Portrait of a musician taking a stand against Putin’s genocidal war.

-poster Cello & Film: United We Stand (Musicians in Times of War)
+poster Eye on Sound: United We Stand (Musicians in Times of War)

 That art and politics are not separate realms became apparent when Putin announced he wanted to wipe the sovereign state of Ukraine off the map and denied the existence of the Ukrainian culture.
 Ukrainians have to speak Russian and become part of Russia’s culture (again), and extreme violence will be used to achieve this.